Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/reset-data.rst

 ..
 Note:: To quickly navigate to the roaming folder on Windows, enter :code:`%appdata%` in the file explorer's navigation bar.

-When you next open the wallet, it will behave as a fresh installation, and prompt you to accept the terms and conditions and choose a new password.
+When you open the wallet for the first time after resetting the user data, it will behave as a fresh installation, and prompt you to accept the terms and conditions and choose a new password.